 - Dog Hotels

-Taking your pet to a hotel may cost you around $50 to $89 per night, a worthy price if you wish to pamper your dog while you’re away.
+Taking your pet to a hotel or luxury boarding facility may cost you around $75 to $100 per night – a worthy price if you wish to pamper your dog while you’re away.

 - In-Home Boarding